Talkscriber/ts-client-nodejs/README.md

    npm run example
    ```

-Please note that the provided code is agnostic towards the sample rate and should be able to handle
+Please note that you need to replace `<YOUR_API_KEY>` in the example script with your actual Talkscriber API key before running it.

-any .wav file/buffer that is pcm_s16le encoded.
+The provided code is agnostic towards the sample rate and should be able to handle any .wav file/buffer that is pcm_s16le encoded.

 # Supported Languages
 The Talkscriber engine handles the following languages: